 Let us take an example.
 PepsiCo’s stock price was $143.42 as of Nov.
 20. Its EPS (TTM) stands at $5.05.
 So its Trailing P/E ratio =$143.42/$5.05 = 28.4.

 P/E ratio is an important tool for making investment decisions.
-It helps the investor in comparing a stock with its own historical P/E or with P/Es of competitors or even the broader sector/market average to understand if the stock is overvalued or undervalued and accordingly make an investment.
+It helps the investor in comparing a stock with its own historical P/E or with P/Es of competitors or even the broader sector/market average.
+That helps the investor understand whether the stock is overvalued or undervalued, and to invest accordingly.

 Analyzing a company’s P/E ratio is vital for making an informed investment decision.
-Generally, a stock with a higher P/E compared to the peer group is considered overvalued and the one with a lower P/E is considered undervalued.
-However, one should be cautious before making such a conclusion as explained ahead.
+Generally, a stock with a higher P/E compared to its peer group is considered overvalued and the one with a lower P/E is considered undervalued.
+However, one should be cautious before making such a conclusion as explained below.

 In the Smart Portfolio, your portfolio’s P/E ratio is calculated by evaluating the actual P/E of each asset, together with its relative weight of your portfolio total.
 A growth-oriented portfolio will categorically surpass the average TipRanks portfolio P/E. A value-oriented portfolio will most likely have a lower P/E score than the average.
 Depending on your financial goals, you can adjust the stocks, funds, and ETFs in your portfolio and monitor your growth/value orientation via your portfolio’s average P/E ratio.